danhans42/nxflash/README.md

 Now you need to master a bootable CD image in the correct format.
 The only three files you will need on your CD are NXFLASH.EXE, ROMFILE.DAT and SYSTEM.CNF

-If you don't know how to build a CD, here is one way of doing it.. http://www.psxdev.net/help/cdrom_mastering.html

 Consider the below when building a CD - taken from the original XFLASH readme.

 *When the program detects an Xplorer ROM file, it will extract information from that file and use that as the ROM description for the X-Flash ROM selection menu*